 8. Reduce carbonated fizzy drinks

-Fizzy soda or drinks can cause your stomach to fill with air, increasing pressure on the LES which can trigger the symptoms of acid reflux.
+Fizzy soda or drinks can cause your stomach to fill with air, increasing pressure on the LES which can trigger the symptoms of acid reflux, heartburn and bloating.

 9. Include probiotic foods